 I like kittens.
 Don’t get me wrong.
 Cute animals are great and they cheer me up when I see them.
 But putting them in advertising doesn’t make you more memorable.
 Your product or service fades to the background while everyone squeals “Kittens!”

-So please, please – don’t put kittens in your marketing.
-Create marketing based on what your ideal customer can truly gain from your product or service.
-The commercial may not go viral, but those who see it will be attracted to your actual product and company – not to cute, irrelevant kittens.
+So please, please – don’t put kittens in your client’s marketing.
+Create marketing based on what your client’s ideal customer can truly gain from the product or service.
+The commercial may not go viral, but those who see it will be attracted to your client’s actual product and company – not to cute, irrelevant kittens.

 Do you agree with me?
 What’s the most “what the heck?” commercial you’ve ever seen?
 Share in the comments!